 forScore is probably the most widely used score reader as of this writing.
 In addition to the anecdotal evidence of its popularity that I have from working with musicians, it is also regularly on App Store top charts.
 When it comes to musical collaboration, having a shared platform can be of value on its own.
 But that’s not to say that I recommend it only for its popularity.
 The more I dig into forScore’s features, the more impressed I am with its depth and power.

 Why it’s great

 For music annotation, this allows you to have separate levels or contexts for your markings.
-This could allow a player to have markings that are attached to a particular conductor or performance.
-An accompanist who plays the same piece for several different soloists might need to remember some things for one singer but not others.
-Individual annotation layers can be saved and toggled on or off at any time, and new annotations can be written in to any layer.
+This could allow a player to have their own reminder markings markings, like a reminder of a key signature, that are always shown, while there are other markings that might be attached just to a particular conductor or performance.
+A collaborative pianist who plays the same piece for several different soloists might need to remember some things for one singer but not others.
+Individual annotations layers can be named, saved, and toggled on or off at any time, and new annotations can be written into any layer.

 Sharing and sync

 When working with other players, it might be useful to share scores, either with or without annotations. forScore allows users to export, using the same cloud services or sharing locations as importing.
 Exported files can be “clean” (unannotated) PDFs, annotated PDFs, or forScores own 4sc format, which also maintains annotations layers and other app-specific features.
 For example, a concertmaster might send a part out with bowings written in a specific layer.